 Walt Disney World Firework Cruises

-There are 2 shared firework cruises available at Walt Disney World:
+There is now only one shared firework cruise available at Walt Disney World:

-In addition guests can hire a private charter to view the fireworks at either Epcot or Magic Kingdom.
-Current advertised options are:
+In addition, guests can hire a private charter to view the fireworks at either EPCOT or Magic Kingdom.
+Currently, there is only one advertised option:

 Payment for Goods at Walt Disney World

-During the reopening of Walt Disney World, guests are being encouraged to use cashless payments.
-Options available include debit cards, credit cards, and Disney Gift Cards.
-Guests with Magic Bands & staying in a Disney Resort can set up a charging facility for purchases inside parks & Disney Springs.
+Disney World has increasingly become a cashless environment.
+Cashless payment options include debit cards, Apple Pay, credit cards, and Disney Gift Cards.
+Guests staying in a Disney Resort can set up a charging facility for purchases inside parks & Disney Springs.

 ATMs are located throughout Disney World and can be located on park maps and the My Disney Experience App.